Creating call sheets

 STEP 5: Start creating call sheets

 The call sheet headline shows you production day, team and call sheet type.
-Should you want to change that headline, click on the edit menu in the upper right corner and select “Edit call sheet”.
+Should you want to change that headline, click on pen icon to edit.

 There are two ways of adding scenes to a call sheet in Dramatify.